US loses 140,000 jobs, first monthly drop since spring

 At the same time, the unemployment rate stayed at 6.7%, the first time it hasn't fallen since April.

-Friday’s figures from the Labor Department suggest that employers have rehired roughly all the workers they can afford to after having laid off more than 22 million in the spring — the worst such loss on record.
-With consumer spending barely growing over the past few months, most companies have little incentive to hire.
-The economy still has nearly 10 million fewer jobs than it did before the pandemic sent it into a deep recession nearly a year ago having recovered just 56% of those lost.
+Friday’s figures from the Labor Department depict a sharply uneven job market, with losses concentrated among restaurants, bars, hotels and entertainment venues, many of them affecting low-income employees, while most other sectors are still adding workers.
+Still, the nation has nearly 10 million fewer jobs than it did before the pandemic sent it into a deep recession nearly a year ago, having recovered just 56% of the jobs lost in the spring.

-The pandemic will likely continue to weaken the economy through the winter and perhaps early spring, and further job losses are possible early this year.
-But many economists, along with the Federal Reserve’s policymakers, say they think that once the coronavirus vaccines are more widely distributed, a broad recovery should take hold in the second half of the year.
-The incoming Biden administration, along with a now fully Democratic-controlled House and Senate, is also expected to push rescue aid and spending measures that could accelerate growth.
+The pandemic will likely continue to weaken the economy through winter and perhaps early spring, and further job losses are possible in the coming months.
+But many economists say that once coronavirus vaccines are more widely distributed, a broader recovery should take hold in the second half of the year.
+The incoming Biden administration, along with a now fully Democratic-led House and Senate, is also expected to push more rescue aid and spending measures that could accelerate growth.

+“Hopefully it is indeed darkest before the dawn,” said Leslie Preston, senior economist at TD Bank.
+“We’ve got the vaccine and the stimulus, which are imminent, and which we do expect to turn things around.”

 New viral cases continue to set daily records.
-And on Wednesday, the nation registered more COVID-19 deaths in a single day than ever before — nearly 3,900.
+And on Thursday, the nation registered more COVID-19 deaths in a single day than ever before, topping 4,000.
 The virus is surging in several states, with California, the largest state, hit particularly hard.
 Skyrocketing caseloads there are threatening to force hospitals to ration care.

-Last month, job losses were heavily concentrated among restaurants, bars, hotels, casinos, movie theaters and other entertainment venues.
-Those sectors shed nearly 500,000 jobs, the most since April, when nationwide shutdowns triggered 7.6 million layoffs.
-While those sectors will regain some jobs as the economy recovers, changing consumer habits will likely mean that some portion of the lost jobs will be gone for good.
+Last month, restaurants, bars, hotels, casinos, movie theaters and other entertainment venues shed nearly 500,000 jobs, the most since April, when nationwide shutdowns triggered 7.6 million layoffs.
+While those employers will regain some jobs as the economy recovers, changing consumer habits will likely mean that a portion will be gone for good.
 Business travel, for example, may not return to pre-pandemic levels.

 Andrew Walcott had to furlough four employees at his restaurant, Fusion East in Brooklyn, just before Christmas, after New York state stopped allowing indoor dining.
 He has shifted to takeout and delivery.
 Yet customers aren’t even allowed into his restaurant to pick up their food; they have to wait for it outside.